In a nutshell…

-Through music and creative writing projects, Heavy Sound CIC helps disadvantaged and disengaged young people in central Scotland to develop, engage and build confidence.
-Its founder, Jordan Butler, was a student at SSE Scotland on our Bank of Scotland Social Entrepreneurs Start Up Programme 2016-17.
+- Organisation: Through music and creative writing projects, Heavy Sound CIC helps disadvantaged and disengaged young people develop, engage and build confidence.

 Music was always an escape for Jordan Butler.
 As a homeless teenager in Edinburgh, dealing with alcohol and drug problems, music was his only refuge.
 “I mostly listened to hip-hop, the angrier the better,” recalls the former rapper.
 “It was all I had.”